TERMS & CONDITIONS OF USE

 2. Definitions:

-Contract means an agreement to supply Services to a Supporter or Recipient subject to these Terms.
+Contract means an agreement to supply Services to a Supporter (Business or grant-maker) or Recipient (VCSE) subject to these Terms.

 Grant means a monetary donation or resource donation (including skills-based volunteering or a product or service donation) made by a Supporter to a Recipient after being Matched together by the Platform (‘Granting’ and ‘Granted’ shall be construed accordingly).

-Fee means any and all charges invoiced by whatimpact to a Supporter or Recipient in return for the Services, including Subscription Fees and Successful Grant Fees (as defined in Clause 6.4).
+Fee means any and all charges invoiced by whatimpact to a Supporter in return for the Services, including Subscription Fees, Add-on Service Fees and Successful Grant Fees (as defined in Clause 6.4).

 Match means a confirmed collaboration between a Supporter and Recipient following a Potential Match where a Supporter has made a Grant offer verified on the Platform by both the Supporter and the Recipient (‘Matching’ and ‘Matched’ shall be construed accordingly).

-Order means the Supporter or Recipient’s initial commitment to a Subscription submitted following the step-by-step process set out on the Platform or as otherwise agreed between the parties (‘Ordering’ and ‘Ordered’ shall be construed accordingly).
+Order means the Supporter or Recipient’s initial commitment to create a profile following the step-by-step process set out on the Platform or as otherwise agreed between the parties (‘Ordering’ and ‘Ordered’ shall be construed accordingly).
+The Order entails the access to free and premium features.

-Platform means whatimpact’s online platform, which includes its proprietary domain: https://whatimpact.com/ and all subdomains (including www.whatcharity.com), the web-app associated with that domain, as well as any mobile or tablet application operated by whatimpact.
+Platform means whatimpact’s online platform, which includes its proprietary domain: https://whatimpact.com/ and all subdomains (including www.whatimpact.co.uk nationalsocialvaluemarketplace.com, socialvaluemarketplace.com and www.whatcharity.com), the web-app associated with that domain, as well as any mobile or tablet application operated by whatimpact.

 Potential Match means a suggested suitable collaboration between Supporters and Recipients made by the Platform using our proprietary software.

-Project(s) means any charitable initiative with direct beneficiaries uploaded by a Recipient onto the Platform regarding which the Recipient is requesting a Grant or other donations.
-Any commercial offering of a charitable organisation should be promoted in the core profile and can not substitute a Project.
+Activity(-ies) means any initiative uploaded by a Recipient onto the Platform regarding which the Recipient is requesting a Grant.

-Recipient means one of our verified charitable, social enterprise or unregistered community group partners to whom Supporters may make Grants to for their direct beneficiary work in accordance with these Terms.
+Recipient means one of our verified VCSEs partners to whom Supporters may make Grants to in accordance with these Terms.

-Subscription means the regular payment for membership of the Platform as a Supporter or Recipient, as set out in the Order and renewing on a periodic cycle according to the Subscription type.
+Subscription means the regular or one-off payment for membership of the Platform as a Supporter, as set out in the Order and renewing on a periodic cycle according to the Subscription type.

 Terms means these Terms and Conditions.

-Offer means an offer to provide Grant funding to Recipients, uploaded to the Platform by each Supporter.
+Offer means an offer to provide Grant funding to Recipients, uploaded to the Platform by each Supporter for Recipient to apply for.

-whatimpact/ ‘we’ ‘us’ ‘our’ means the company that provides the Services and runs this Platform being Dobook Limited t/a whatimpact with whatCharity UK company registration number: 10236472 having its registered office at 27 Testard Road, Guildford, England, GU2 4JU.
+whatimpact/ ‘we’ ‘us’ ‘our’ means the company that provides the Services and runs this Platform being whatimpact Enterprises Ltd, UK company registration number: 10236472 having its registered office at 1 Testard Road, Guildford, England, GU2 4JT.

 3. Registration and Orders

-3.2 The description of the Subscription packages is as stated on the Platform, marketing emails or any other form of advertisement.
+3.3 The description of the Subscription packages for Supporters is as stated on the Platform, marketing emails or any other form of advertisement.

-3.4 We reserve the right to make beneficial changes to the Platform at any time.
-This could be to comply with any applicable law, regulation or safety requirements or to implement minor technical adjustments and improvements, for example, to optimise your use of the Platform.
+3.5 We reserve the right to make changes to the Platform at any time.
+This could be to comply with any applicable law, regulation or safety requirements or to implement technical adjustments, improvements, for example, to optimise your use of the Platform.

 4. Registration